manwar/theweeklychallenge/content/blog/map-tube-experimental.md

 <br>

-[**Map::Tube**](https://metacpan.org/dist/Map-Tube) is one of my earliest creation.
+[**Map::Tube**](https://metacpan.org/dist/Map-Tube) is one of my earliest creations.
 It was made public on `25th October 2010` to be precise.

-I have given talks at various `Perl` conference on the topic and even contributed an article for [**Perl Advent Calendar 2024**](https://perladvent.org/2024/2024-12-11.html).
+I've given talks on the topic at various `Perl` conferences and even contributed an article to the [**Perl Advent Calendar 2024**](https://perladvent.org/2024/2024-12-11.html).

-There is even `5-part series post` initiated by `Pual Cochrane` on the subjet.
-You can check out the [**part one**](https://peateasea.de/building-map-tube-whatever-maps-a-howto-first-steps).
-I would highly recommend you follow through the series as it becomes public.
+There's also a `5-part blog series` initiated by `Pual Cochrane` on the subject.
+You can check out [**part one**](https://peateasea.de/building-map-tube-whatever-maps-a-howto-first-steps) and I highly recommend following the rest of the series as it gets published.

-On `Apr 15, 2025`, I received an email asking if there had been any plan to add metadata to stations links like phyiscal distance or estimated tansit times.
-Honestly it never crossed my mind before.
+On `Apr 15th, 2025`, I received an email asking whether there were any plans to add metadata to stations links such as phyiscal distance or estimated tansit times.
+Honestly the idea never crossed my mind before.

-Having said, the question had been bothering me ever since.
-I couldn't stop thinking how this can be implemented without making too much changes and not breaking any existing maps.
+That question has been on my mind ever since.
+I couldn't stop thinking how this could be implemented without requiring too many changes or breaking existing maps.

-My initial thought was how to allow the metadata in the map file.
-I was looking for simplistic solution.
+My initial thought was how can metadata be allowed in the map file in the simplest way possible?

+I was looking for a minimalist solution.

-Those who are new to `Map::Tube`, this is the sample map, from the [**cookbook**](https://metacpan.org/pod/Map::Tube::Cookbook):
+For those who are new to `Map::Tube`, here's a sample map, from the [**cookbook**](https://metacpan.org/pod/Map::Tube::Cookbook):

 <br>